Whistleblower – Qui Tam – False Claims Act Cases

 - $1.4 billion settlement and criminal fines: U.S. v.
 Eli Lilly & Company

 - $2.3 billion settlement and criminal fines: U.S. v.
 Pfizer

 - $520 million settlement and largest civil in history, U.S. v.
 Astra Zeneca

-Several additional cases throughout the country are ongoing and will be announced in coming months.
+Several additional cases throughout the country are ongoing.

 The unique expertise of the qui tam/False Claims Act attorneys at Sheller, P.C.